n-mazaheri/blockchain-graph-npm-library/README.md

 #### Parameters

-`alchemyApiKey`: Your Alchemy API key to access Ethereum data.
+- `address`: The Ethereum address for which you want to fetch the transactions.
-`options`: An object that allows you to filter the transactions based on various criteria (explained below).
+- `network`: The netowrk you want to retrieve its transactions from `eth-mainnet`, `bsc-mainnet`, `polygon-mainnet` (optional, default `eth-mainnet`)
-`address`: The Ethereum address for which you want to fetch the transactions.
+- `options`: An object that allows you to filter the transactions based on various criteria (explained below). (optional, default `{}` )

 #### Return Values

-`data`: An array of transactions that match the given address and filters.
+- `data`: An array of transactions that match the given address and filters.
-`loading`: A boolean indicating whether the data is currently being fetched.
+- `loading`: A boolean indicating whether the data is currently being fetched.
-`error`: A string containing an error message if the fetch fails, or null if there's no error.
+- `error`: A string containing an error message if the fetch fails, or null if there's no error.
-`fetch`: A function to trigger the data fetch with the provided options and address.
+- `fetch`: A function to trigger the data fetch with the provided options and address.

 #### Fetch Options